(Apologies for the delay in posting this last of the series. Real life has been intruding around here.)

 --TK

---For the record: it was a situation in Ravelry techniques forum--where the knitter had popped off the ribbing without catching the stitches--which inspired this series of posts.
+--For the record: this situation in Ravelry's techniques forum (a knitter popped off ribbing without catching the stitches) is what inspired this series of posts.

 __________________________________